websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 ## Installing Dependencies

 1. Unzip the OSGi Dependencies ZIP file into the `[Liferay Home]/osgi` folder (create this folder if it doesn't exist).
 Liferay's OSGi runtime depends on these modules.
 1. The DXP 7.4+ WAR file includes drivers for MariaDB, MySQL, and PostgreSQL.
 Earlier WARs don't have them.
-If your WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to a folder called `$WILDFLY_HOME/modules/com/liferay/portal/main`.
+If your WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to a folder called `$WILDFLY_HOME/modules/com/liferay/portal/main` (create this folder if it doesn't exist).
 Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.

 ```{note}
 A Hypersonic database is bundled with DXP and is useful for testing purposes. **Do not** use HSQL for production DXP instances.